 The company’s business is segmented into two parts: Module and System Solutions (MSS) and the Energy segment.

 The MSS segment is the largest segment (in terms of revenue generation) and has the lowest margin, it focuses on the design, manufacture, and sale of its range of solar modules and other solar power products.

 While the Energy segment is the smallest segment and the most promising as it generates higher margins, it involves the development and sale of solar power projects.
 Sometimes before sales, the company operates the solar power plants and sales electricity generated from the plants.

 Canadian Solar recently completed the sale of two operational solar power projects in Japan.
 The two plants collectively generate 61 megawatts-peak (53 MWp and 8 MWp from the Oita Hiji-machi and Miyagi Ogawara solar projects respectively).

-CSIQ is currently down by 20% over the past 30 days, majorly as a result of rising Treasury yield, which will no doubt affect the margins of a company like Canadian Solar that relies on debt to finance its projects, it currently has a total debt of USD 2.18 billion, however, it has total cash of USD 1.1 billion bringing its total debt/equity ratio of 120.03.
+CSIQ is currently down by 25% YTD, majorly as a result of rising Treasury yield, which will no doubt affect the margins of a company like Canadian Solar that relies on debt to finance its projects, it currently has a total debt of USD 2.2 billion, however, it has total cash of USD 981.23 million bringing its total debt/equity ratio of 117.50.

-It’s has a $2.75 billion market cap and a relatively low P/E ratio of 13.23, which makes it one of the cheapest solar energy stocks.
+It’s has a $2.36 billion market cap, a forward low P/E ratio of 11, and a price/book ratio of 1.5, and trades at 0.65 sales, all of which makes it one of the cheapest solar energy stocks.